IBM-Cloud/Bluemix-ServiceBroker/README.md

 #### Bluemix Public
 If you are on Bluemix Public, your only option is to use the sample broker as "space-scoped private broker".
 The instructions are as already described above:

+* Register the sample broker as space-scoped private broker:
+   `cf create-service-broker yourBrokerName test test broker-address --space-scoped`
+* List Service Broker:
+   `cf service-brokers`
+* Create an instance of the advertised "pseudo-service" and name it "myservice", choose the small plan:
+   `cf create-service pseudo-service small myservice`
+* Delete the provisioned service:
+   `cf delete-service myservice`
+* Remove the broker:
+   `cf delete-service-broker yourBrokerName`

 #### Bluemix Dedicated or Bluemix Local
 Depending on whether you are catalog administrator or regular user, you can either register the sample broker as "standard private broker" or only as space-scoped broker.
 If the latter, see the instructions in the previous section.

 Make sure that the BluemixAdminCLI plugin for the "cf" tool is installed.

 * Register the sample broker
-   `cf ba add-service-broker yourBrokerName test test http://myBroker.`
+   `cf ba add-service-broker yourBrokerName test test broker-address`
 * List Service Broker
+   `cf ba service-brokers`
+* Create an instance of the advertised "pseudo-service" and name it "myservice", choose the small plan:
+   `cf create-service pseudo-service small myservice`
+* Delete the provisioned service:
+   `cf delete-service myservice`
+* Remove the broker:
+   `cf ba delete-service-broker yourBrokerName`

 # Documentation Links